The Best Service Request Management Software

 7. HubSpot

-• Gives you a better understanding of your request management process.
+- Better understanding of your request management process

 It contains several features, including the ability to create a knowledgebase, live feedback, and team email capabilities, among others.